Antione18/Outline-3/README.md

 <img width="782" height="451" alt="3  ticket observe setting" src="https://github.com/user-attachments/assets/85f71430-5ff5-445f-9405-6dc663353c22" />

 # Step 2, Step 1: Set SLA
 - First observing the ticket I see that the SLA is set to default.
-I will clicket and set it to Sev-A, and write an explanation of why it is at that level.
+I will click and set it to Sev-A, and write an explanation of why it is at that level.
 <img width="810" height="394" alt="4  " src="https://github.com/user-attachments/assets/8f830586-1c1e-4545-908d-44bb60756156" />
 <img width="416" height="389" alt="5  " src="https://github.com/user-attachments/assets/a7e82584-a583-446f-b8c4-a42fecce5d67" />